vseryakov/backendjs/README.md

   point.
 If there are more matched records than specified by the `_count`, the `next_token` property is set with the token to be used in the subsequent call, it must be passed as is as `_token=` parameter with all original query parameters.

-  By default only locations with account ids will be returned, specifying `_details=1` will return public account columns like name as well.
+  By default only locations with account ids will be returned, specifying `_details=1` will return public account columns as well.

   Note: The current account will not be present in the results  even if it is within the range, to know my own location use `/account/get` call.